Build a Tailwind modal with Angular and NgRx

 export class LayoutFacade {

-modalState$ = this.store.pipe(select(fromSelectors.selectModalStatus));
+modalState$ = this.store.pipe(select(fromSelectors.selectModalStatus))

 constructor(private store: Store<LayoutState>) {}